ivany9/toolsfinder/README.md

 * The `/category/:id` route  renders all the  tool's  based on the route parameter id category.

-* The `/profile` route renders the logged-in user's toolsand the tools that you have rent and a form to create a new tool.
+* The `/profile` route renders the logged-in user's toolsvand the tools that you have rent and a form to create a new tool.

 * In the `/profile` you can update and delete yours tools